2307 S. Rural Road, Tempe, Arizona 85282 | T: (602) 456-0071

 - Addressing and correcting self-dealing, minimum distribution and other violations.

-- Helping family foundations creatively resolve internal governance disputes.
+- Helping family foundations creatively resolve internal governance disputes including by restructuring.

-Carter Law Group has experience representing private foundations focusing in the areas of education, religion, healthcare, bioscience, arts, international development, conservation and economic development.
+Carter Law Group has experience representing private foundations focusing in the areas of education, religion, healthcare, bioscience, arts, international development, and conservation.
 Our experience includes working with family foundations as well as independent and corporate foundations.